getjavelin/javelin-mcp/examples/proxy_gateway/README.md

 ## Local MCP server with the Remote Tools

+**Javelin Roadmap:**
-**Javelin Roadmap:** https://github.com/getjavelin/javelin-rust - javelin-core++ Private repo Rust/Go Under development.
+- https://github.com/getjavelin/javelin-rust - javelin-core++ Private repo Rust/Go Under development.
+- Timeline:

 Applications like Claude only presently works over stdio, need to use a layer in between.